briatte/parlnet/HOWTO.md

 - `build.r` – the network building routine
 - `comm.r` – the committee co-membership routine

-The contents of the `functions.r` script is identical across all repositories, and the `data.r` and `build.r` scripts are occasionally broken into several files when there is more than one parliamentary chamber in the country.
+The contents of the `functions.r` script is identical across all repositories.
+Some of the other scripts are occasionally broken into several files when there is more than one parliamentary chamber in the country.

 __To build the networks of any given country__, set your working directory to its repository and run the `make.r` script after checking the list of package dependencies below.
 The `plot` and `gexf` boolean parameters can be set to `FALSE` to skip over network plots (see below).